apieceofwork/BI_2021_Python/README.md

 In my repository you will find a file called "requirements.txt".
 It contains all the packages needed for running the file, "pain.py"

+Before actually starting to work with the virtual environment, you have to download my file "requirements.txt" to your computer.

 **So, the steps are the following:**
 1) Create and activate a new virtual environment by using conda or virtualenv: